Plenty of work but seemingly few takers so far at Patriot Place in Foxboro

 “It was better than expected,” Huggins said.

-When The Sun Chronicle stopped in, a pile of applications lay on the bar, but no one had come by yet to fill them out.
+When a reporter stopped in, a pile of applications lay on the bar, but no one had come by yet to fill them out.

 However, Huggins said online application traffic has been heavier and she expects the business will eventually get the help it needs.